 public, members of the medical profession and practitioners of traditional health care

-The UN Convention on the Rights of the Child is ambiguous about FGM.
-On one hand,
+The UN Convention on the Rights of the Child was ambiguous about FGM.

 appropriate measures with a view to abolishing traditional practices prejudicial to the